The generic geometry of steady state varieties: Nondegeneracy, nonemptiness, dimension and finiteness

 As a demonstration of the applicability of our implementation, we consider the networks in the database ODEbase \cite{odebase}, modeling all of them with mass-action kinetics for simplicity.
 Out of 628 networks, we found that precisely 368 are consistent.
-Among these, 6 networks have degenerate steady state system $f$.
-For the other 362 networks, both $f$ and $F$ are nondegenerate.
-The results of these computations are available in the aforementioned GitHub repository.
+Among these, 6 networks are strongly degenerate.
+The other 362 networks are nondegenerate.
+The results of these computations are available in the aforementioned Zenodo repository.

-The largest nondegenerate network in the database is \texttt{BIOMD0000000014}, with $n=86$, $m=300$ and $d=n-s=9$, for which applying the nondegeneracy checks takes less than 2~seconds\footnote{All computations were run on a MacBook Air with an Apple M2 chip and 16 GB of RAM.}.
+The largest nondegenerate network in the database is \texttt{BIOMD0000000014}, with $n=86$, $m=300$ and $d=n-s=9$, for which the nondegeneracy checks take less than 2~seconds\footnote{All computations were run on a MacBook Air with an Apple M2 chip and 16 GB of RAM.}.